rackerlabs/docs-developer-blog/_posts/2018-08-20-oms-rollback.md

        [oracle@oem251 ~]$ omsca recover -as -ms -nostart -backup_file /ora_global_nfs/BACKUP/REPDB_BACKUP/opf_ADMIN_20160303_105032.bka

-### Phase 3
+### Phase 3: Configure the central agent on the new host

-Use the following steps to complete phase three:
+Use the following steps to configure the central agent on the new host:

-1. Enter the following command to configure the central agent on the new
+1. Enter the following command to set up the central agent on the new
    host:

        [oracle@oem251 agent_inst]$ /u02/app/oracle/Agent12c/core/12.1.0.5.0/sysman/install/agentDeploy.sh